FAQ

 Install & upgrade

 A desktop distribution (or "distro") usually has a very different set of programs that handles various underlying OS functions and wraps it with a pretty GUI.
-Since RaspAP does quite a bit of configuration on top of a known default starting point, the more distros a project supports the bigger the task of handling these variations.
+While this project generally recommends non-desktop distros, such as Raspberry Pi OS Lite, it's understood that many users prefer using a desktop environment.

 What do all these settings in the UI do?
 Changing them seems to have no effect.